TCAR Physician Coding and Payment Summary

 3 The 2019 physician relative value units (RVUs) are from the 2019 RVU file available on the CMS website here, as of January 15, 2019.

 4 The national average 2019 Medicare rates to physicians shown are based on the 2019 conversion factor of $36.0463 and do not reflect payment cuts due to sequestration.
 Medicare payment for a given procedure in a given locality in 2019 should be available in the Medicare Physician Fee Schedule Look-up file accessible through the CMS website at http://www.cms.gov/apps/physician-fee-schedule/overview.aspx.
 Any payment rates listed may be subject to change without notice.
 Actual payment to a physician will vary based on geographic location and may also differ based on policies and fee schedules outlined as terms in your health plan and/or payer contracts.

 5 American Medical Association (AMA), 2016 Current Procedural Terminology (CPT), Professional Edition.

 Silk Road Medical provides this content for informational purposes only.
-The information contained herein is gathered from various sources and is subject to change without notice.
-Silk Road Medical cannot guarantee success in obtaining coverage or payment.
+The information contained herein is gathered from various publicly available sources and is subject to change without notice.
+Silk Road Medical cannot guarantee (either implicitly or explicitly) success in obtaining coverage or payment.
 Reimbursement for medical products and services is affected by numerous factors.
 It is always the provider’s responsibility to determine and submit appropriate codes, charges, and modifiers for services that are rendered.
 Actual codes and/or modifiers used are at the sole discretion of the treating physician and/or facility.
 Providers should contact their third-party payers for specific information on their coding, coverage, and payment policies.
 This guide is in no way intended to promote the off‐label use of any medical device.
-Information last reviewed January 17, 2018.
+Information last reviewed January 15, 2019.